Innovation in Local Government Housing

 Collaborators

-RMIT University, Six Degrees Architects, Austin Maynard Architects, BKK Architects, HillPDA, Movement & Place Consulting, PlanCost.
+RMIT Post-Carbon Research Centre, Six Degrees Architects, Austin Maynard Architects, BKK Architects, HillPDA, Movement & Place Consulting, PlanCost

 Role